akashnaren/cse15l-lab-reports/lab4.md

 7. Edit the code file to fix the failing test
 8. Run the tests, demonstrating that they now succeed
 9. Commit and push the resulting change to your Github account (you can pick any commit message!)
----

-Steps 4-9 are important and of focus for the lab.
+**Steps 4-9 are important and of focus for the lab.**

-Now I will list each steps as parts just for the sake of logical flow.

 Before I get into the steps, I want to state that I deleted any existing forks of the repository I have on my account.
 Here are some images in order to display this process.
-The main gist is that once you enter a repository, you travel to the settings of the repository and stay on General and scroll down to see this delete option.:
+The main gist is that once you enter a repository on Github Website, you travel to the settings of the repository and stay on General and scroll down to see this delete option.:

 ![Image](lab4(1).png)